Tryptophan

-Tryptophan (symbol Trp or W) is an α-amino acid that is used in the biosynthesis of proteins.
+Tryptophan (symbol Trp or W), historically also known as tryptophane, is an α-amino acid that is used in the biosynthesis of proteins.
 Tryptophan contains an α-amino group, an α-carboxylic acid group, and a side chain indole, making it a polar molecule with a non-polar aromatic beta carbon substituent.
 Tryptophan is also a precursor to the neurotransmitter serotonin, the hormone melatonin, and vitamin B_{3} (niacin).
 It is encoded by the codon UGG.